LoyolaChicagoBooks/introcs-csharp/rst/lab-filedata.rst

    :end-before: chunk

-When you complete this function, the program should behave like the earlier verbose version with the data-coded data.
+When you complete this function, the program should behave like the earlier verbose version with the hard-coded data.

-Note that the data corresponds to the data hard-coded into the earlier version of ``GetDictionary``.
-Be careful to distinguish this data file from :file:`HelpNotResponses2.txt`, used in the extra credit.
+Be careful to distinguish the data file :file:`HelpNotResponses.txt` from :file:`HelpNotResponses2.txt`, used in the extra credit.

 This should also be an extremely short amount of coding!